 A car crash can turn your life upside down.
 In the blink of an eye, you can find yourself with debilitating injuries, overwhelming medical expenses, and financial strain because of your inability to work.
 To make matters worse, the insurance claims process does not always get you the compensation you need.
 It is always in the insurance company’s interest to give you the least amount of compensation possible.
 For this reason, you should almost never accept their initial settlement offer.

 Better yet, you should call an experienced Charlotte personal injury lawyer to represent your interests during the process to ensure that you get the compensation you deserve.
-At Randall & Stump, PLLC, we do not stop fighting until justice is done.
+At Randall & Stump, Criminal Defense Attorneys, we do not stop fighting until justice is done.
 If an insurance company is not willing to provide you an adequate settlement, we can take your fight to court.